retronew/unocss-tw-animate-css/README.md

 ---

-This package serves as an animate preset for UnoCSS, leveraging a CSS-first approach to provide animation capabilities without relying on legacy JavaScript plugins.
+This package serves as an animation preset for UnoCSS, leveraging a CSS-first approach to provide animation capabilities without relying on legacy JavaScript plugins.

 ## Table of Contents